 To protect your home, yourself, and those working on your roof, don’t even consider working with a roofing company unless they are licensed and have insurance.
 They should have proof they are licensed and insured, and make these qualifications public knowledge.
 If your roofer is not insured or licensed, you’ll likely be liable for any damages or injuries that occur during or because of the work they do for you.

-It’s in your best interest to handle your insurance claim yourself, based on the contractor’s assessment of the damage and necessary work.
-The roofing contractor should never attempt to negotiate on your behalf.
-Your insurance company may keep a list of “Preferred Vendors,” based on a positive history of processed claims – starting your search here might give you peace of mind.
+While you may find it in your best interest to handle your insurance claim yourself, based on the contractor’s assessment of the damage and necessary work, it’s also important to work with roofers experienced in insurance work who can go to bat for you if your insurer pushes back.
+Your insurance company may keep a list of “Preferred Vendors,” based on a positive history of processed claims—starting your search here might give you peace of mind.

 Roofers Who Communicate Poorly (or Not at All)

 Above all else, your roofing contractor should be able to communicate with you about every aspect of your roofing project.
 They should be knowledgeable and willing to openly discuss the project.
 Don’t feel obligated to follow through with a contractor if you feel your questions aren’t being answered, or you feel pressured into signing a contract.
 If you barely speak to your roofing contractor prior to the roof work beginning, that’s a big red flag.